Clara Tott

 Clara Tott, in other sources Clara Dett, Clara of Dettingen, Tettingen, or Clare Dettin (c.
 1440 – 1520), was a court singer associated with the Elector Palatine Frederick I, whom she is said to have secretly married.

 Life

 Clara Tott was the daughter of Gerhard Tott, who worked for the Augsburg city council.
-She was lady-in-waiting to Duchess Anna (1420–1474), the second wife of Duke Albert III of Bavaria.
+She was employed as a maid to Duchess Anna (1420–1474), the second wife of Duke Albert III of Bavaria.
 At court in Munich, she worked as a singer.

 In 1459, there began a love affair with Frederick I, Elector Palatine.
 They had two sons, who are described as legitimate in various documents, although it is unclear when, exactly, Clara and Frederick married.
 Some sources say they married in 1462.
 In any case, the marriage was secret until 1472, when Frederick, the eldest son, wanted a position in the cathedral chapters of Speyer and Worms and needed to prove his descent unambiguously.
 In 1470, Elector Philip the Sincere had relieved his uncle Frederick I from his promise not to marry in 1470; nevertheless, for reasons of state the whole situation was kept secret.